Aya Matsuura: 2000–09: Hello! Project

-Aya auditioned in 2000 for the fourth Morning Musume & Heike Michiyo Protegee Audition and was selected along with Sheki-Dol to become a part of what was later known as Hello!
+Matsuura auditioned in 2000 for the fourth Morning Musume & Heike Michiyo Protegee Audition and was selected along with Sheki-Dol to become a part of what was later known as Hello!
 Project.
 After being chosen from that audition, Matsuura began her solo career.
 In time, she would become one of Hello!
 Project's biggest acts.

-Aside from a successful solo career, Matsuura (nicknamed Ayaya), also did numerous collaborations with other members of Hello!
+Aside from a successful solo career, Matsuura also did numerous collaborations with other members of Hello!
 Project, including special, usually short lived groups Gomattou with Maki Goto and Miki Fujimoto; Nochiura Natsumi with Maki Goto and Natsumi Abe; and DEF.DIVA with Maki Goto, Natsumi Abe, and Rika Ishikawa.
 She also did the "Folk Song" series which feature Yuko Nakazawa and other Hello!
 Project artists, as well as Hello!
 Project's shuffle groups (3nin Matsuri in 2001, Odoru 11 in 2002, Salt5 in 2003, and the larger H.P.
 All Stars in 2004).

 She also formed the duo GAM with Miki Fujimoto in debuted September 2006.
 Their first single, "Thanks!" reached the #2 position on the Oricon.

 Matsuura starred in the Japanese film Sukeban Deka: Codename = Asamiya Saki (known internationally as Yo-Yo Girl Cop) opposite Rika Ishikawa, released on September 30, 2006.

 On October 9, 2006, both concerts she was supposed to hold that day were cancelled, as she was not feeling well.

 Soon several unsourced rumours emerged considering the possibility she might be suffering from Temporomandibular joint disorder.
 Following the cancellation of the two concerts, Matsuura's management confirmed the rumours, reported the young idol had been taking painkillers to continue working and scheduled a press conference to discuss her condition.
 On the following day Matsuura made a public statement on PBS apologizing to her fans and expressing her desire to get back to her singing career as soon as possible.

 Since her press conference, Matsuura returned to her normal hosting duties on her weekly radio show, "Matsuura Aya no All Night Nippon" and returned to singing in a limited capacity, as demonstrated on her appearance on Hey!
 Hey!
 Hey!
 Music Champ on October 23, 2006.

 On March 8, 2008, Matsuura—as a secret guest—performed at the opening ceremony of the Fourth Special Olympics Japan Winter National Games, a national event in preparation of the 2009 Special Olympics World Winter Games held in Boise, Idaho.
 She performed the song "Kizuna", which was released on May 21, 2008, as her 20th single.